lamhq/tech-notes/pages/devops/aws/monitoring/cloudwatch.md

 > You can even customize separate dashboards for different business purposes, applications, or resources.

+## Container Insights

+**Container Insights** allows you to collect, aggregate, and summarize metrics and logs from your containerized applications.

+Can be used for containers running on Amazon ECS, Amazon EKS, and K8s platforms on Amazon EC2.

+Also provides diagnostic information: container restart failures, to help you isolate issues and resolve them quickly.

+It collects data as performance log events (JSON) using embedded metric format.
+From this data, CloudWatch creates aggregated metrics at the cluster, node, pod, task, and service level as CloudWatch metrics.

+Metrics are available in CloudWatch automatic dashboards, viewable in the Metrics section of the CloudWatch console.

+Metrics includes: CPU, memory, disk, network.

+Can set CloudWatch alarms on collected metrics.

 ## CloudWatch vs CloudTrail

 | CloudWatch | CloudTrail |